Theory of quasiparticle interference in Kitaev quantum spin liquids: Parton decomposition and evaluation of the mean-field parameters

 where $d_{\bm r, \sigma}|0 \rangle = 0$ and $f_{\bm r, \sigma} |\tilde 0 \rangle = a_{\bm r, \mu} |\tilde 0 \rangle = 0$.
 We choose the decomposition of the electronic degrees of freedom into spinons and chargon so that the physical space coincides with the low energy subspace formed by the single, and doubly occupied local states in the presence of electron doping.

-Substituting Eq.~\ref{eq:parton_construction} in $H_t$ we get,
+Substituting Eq.~\eqref{eq:parton_construction} in $H_t$ we get,

 We use a mean-field theory to study this Hamiltonian.
-We consider the fractionalization region, and the mean-field order parameters for the $f$ bilinears are those of the Kiteav quantum spin liquid.
+We consider the fractionalized regime, where the mean-field order parameters for the $f$ bilinears are those of the Kitaev quantum spin liquid.
 The ansatz takes the following form,

 where

 and

 where we have defined the Majorana operators,